Mithrajith/Crime-partner/README.md

 ## 📖 Usage Guide

 ### 🏠 **Dashboard**
-- View all your quiz modules
+- View all your Crime modules
 - Create new modules with descriptive names
 - Quick access to module management